khlaifmed/AI-powered-bid-generator/readme.md

 | "Page structure not recognized" | Freelancer.com updated their site | Wait for extension update |

 ## 🤝 Contributing
+thanks to Reda El hadfi , who contributed with me in this project , to make freelancers around the world comfortable.
 ### Development Setup

 1. **Fork the Repository**